NIRSpec MPT - Plans

-Update observation is similar to Create Observation except this button will send plan information to an existing observation, overwriting any previously existing data in the observation template.
-This feature's primary use is intended for updating an older observation from the proposal after replanning at an assigned Aperture Position Angle in preparation for the MOS program update submission.
+Update observation is similar to Create Observation except this button will send Plan information to an existing observation, overwriting any previously existing data in the observation template.
+This feature's primary use is intended for updating an older observation from the proposal after replanning at an assigned Aperture PA in preparation for the MOS program update submission.

 This button brings up a window listing the parameters used in the highlighted Plan.
 Multiple plans can be highlighted and the pop-up will contain the parameters used to plan all of the highlighted plans.

 This button allows the user to discard the selected Plan.
 In cases where many test Plans have been created, deleting unused Plans can improve APT performance.
 In particular, opening a saved APT file can take a long time when it contains many MPT Plans.

 - MPT-created observations are linked to the Plans used to make them.
-The Plan or Plans should not be deleted if they were used to create an Observation in your program, unless the Observation has been deleted.
+The Plan or Plans should not be deleted if they were used to create an observation in your program, unless the observation has first been deleted.

-- MSA Observations created with MPT cannot be copied and pasted to another Observation in the same APT folder, or to another APT folder.
+- MSA observations created with MPT cannot be copied and pasted to another observation in the same APT folder, or to another APT folder.

-After the Plan is saved, and an Observation is created from it, there is also a mechanism for saving the planned source info from exposures made with the MSA Configuration Editor or those automatically-generated using the MPT.
-The target positions, pointing, and shutter information can be saved to a .csv file.
+After the Plan is saved, and an observation is created from it, there is also a mechanism for saving the planned source info from exposures made with the MSA Configuration Editor or those automatically generated using the MPT.
+The target positions, pointing, shutter ID and shutter positional information can be saved to a .csv file.
 To do so, click on the File item from the main menu at the very top of the computer screen.
 From the pull-down menu, select Export → MSA Target Info.
-This mechanism makes it possible to track target coverage through all exposures of an Observation outside of APT.
+This mechanism makes it possible to track target coverage through all exposures of an observation outside of APT.
 These files are ASCII and readable by Excel, for example.
-They are also used by the MSAViz tool.

 Section 3.
 Pointings